Qubic-Core-Services/Proposals/Community Management CCF Proposal (April-May).md

 - Smashing Blocks IPO
 - ICLM AI scientist conference.
 The ecosystem team will also attend Consensus and Token 2049
 - Hackathon(s) in Q3-Q4
-- Development of the Qubic explorer, wallets and integration with Qubic Connect
 - Tier 1 exchange depending on action price and metrics (e.g. daily volume)
 - Launch Qubic ETP depending on action price and metrics
 - Expand Qubic presence in North America and South East-Asia